uganda profile

 • Malaria continues to be the leading cause of death followed by Pneumonia

-• The health facility based on maternal mortality declined from 99 deaths per 100,000 live deliveries in 2019/20 to 92 in 2020/21
+• The health facility based on maternal mortality declined from 104 deaths per 100,000 live deliveries in 2017/18 to 85 deaths per 100,000 live deliveries in 2021/22

 • Breast and Prostate cancer were the leading type of cancer recorded in patients in the FY 2020/21